Hindu Mahajana Sangam

 The Hindu Mahajana Sangam (இந்து மகாஜன சங்கம்) is an association of Indian workers.
 It is one of the Indian non-profitable organization at Penang, Malaysia which has been officially established in 1935 by waterfronts workers.
 Before 1935, it known as Kootakkadai (கூட்டக்கடை).

 The name Mahajana comes from two words, maha meaning great and jana meaning people.
 So Mahajana can be described as great people in Tamil, though in Sanskrit, it is translated as great vehicle.
 The Indian workers who arrived here were farmers back home.
 They preferred to call themselves Kootakadai, because they work as a kootam (கூட்டம்) which is gang or group, rather than calling themselves coolies or labourers.

 The Hindu Mahajana Sangam was established in 1935 after following the first consecration of the Sri Muthu Mariamman Temple in Queen Street which was held in 1933.
 It was established for religious observances, to promote education, social/cultural development, participates in the administration/development of the Sri Muthu Mariamman, Arulmigu Balathandayuthapani and act as union for the workers.

-The sangam's madam (hall) located at 674, Jalan Kebun Bunga (formerly known as Waterfall Road) near the foothill of the Waterfall Arulmigu Balathandayuthapani hilltop temple, is named as Gandhiji Ashram in remembrance of Mahatma Gandhi on 22nd Feb 1948.
+The sangam's madam (hall) located at 674, Jalan Kebun Bunga (formerly known as Waterfall Road) near the foothill of the Waterfall Arulmigu Balathandayuthapani hilltop temple, is named as Gandhiji Ashram in remembrance of Mohandas Karamchand Gandhi on 22nd Feb 1948.